igrishaev/pg2/docs/connection-uri.md

 Is it possible to specify most of connection parameters using a URI string.
 It reminds Connection URI in JDBC but with minor differences.
-A URI is useful when you cannot pass a structured data like JSON/EDN, or in some other rare cases.
+A URI is useful when you cannot pass a structured data like JSON or EDN.

 A URI might carry a username, a password, a host, a port, and a database name.
-Its query string also passes additional parameters.
-Here is an example of a URI string:
+A query string also passes additional parameters.
+Here is an example of a URI
+string:

 ~~~text
 jdbc:postgresql://fred:secret@localhost:5432/test?ssl=true
 ~~~

-Above, the `jdbc:` prefix is just ignored; it's only left for compatibility with JDBC.
+Above, the `jdbc:` prefix is ignored; it is for compatibility with JDBC only.
 When parsed, the URI becomes a map like this:

 ~~~clojure
 {:user "fred"